neutrons/SNAPRed/docs/source/developer/architecture/backend/algorithms/crystallographic_info_algorithm.rst

 Description:
 ------------
-This algorithm ingests crystallographic information from a CIF file or a provided crystallography JSON string.
-It generates unique reflections within a specified d-spacing range, calculates the d-values and structure factors (F^2), and packages this information into a `CrystallographicInfo` object.
+This algorithm ingests `Crystallography` information from a CIF file or a provided crystallography JSON string.
+It generates unique reflections by parsing in a mantid `CrystalStructure` object.
+Then given a specified d-spacing range, it calculates the d-values and structure factors (F^2), and packages this information into a `CrystallographicInfo` object.

 Expected Inputs:
 ----------------